-But most people eloping in NYC do not live here, so you might not have a special spot that springs to mind…so just let me know the types of places you are drawn to – urban versus nature (feel free to make a little mood board on pinterest and share it with me) and I can help make suggestions or know the areas to go based on what you like.
+But most people eloping in NYC do not live here, so you might not have a special spot that springs to mind…so just let me know the types of places you are drawn to – urban versus nature (feel free to make a little mood board on Pinterest and share it with me) and I can help make suggestions or know the areas to go based on what you like.

 West Village / Greenwich – old buildings with tree lined streets, a mix of residential and shopping areas.
-This area appears a lot in movies and TV shows as its beautiful, classic New York with well kept streets and buildings.
+This area appears a lot in movies and TV shows as it’s beautiful, classic New York with well kept streets and buildings.

 Lower East Side / East Village – a favorite area to shoot in Manhattan as it has a bit of everything, from grungy street scenes to residential streets with stoops and lovely parks.

 Central Park – I love shooting in Central Park.
 The bottom area of the park can be super touristy but once you head north, it gets a lot more quiet and know a few secret spots that feels like you are not in the middle of the city.

-DUMBO, Brooklyn (this is area that appears most often in my elopement photographs.
+DUMBO, Brooklyn – this is area that appears most often in my elopement photographs.
 It is only a short car ride from the Clerk’s Office and has a huge variety of locations within the same area.
-It has the two bridges (the Brooklyn Bridge and the Manhattan bridge), many old buildings that are very quiet compared to Manhattan and its on the East River, so its the perfect spot to get the Manhattan skyline.
+It has the two bridges (the Brooklyn Bridge and the Manhattan bridge), many old buildings that are very quiet compared to Manhattan and it’s on the East River, so it’s the perfect spot to get the Manhattan skyline.

 Brooklyn Heights, Brooklyn – it’s an upmarket neighborhood which beautiful old brownstones.
-It has a completely different vibe that north Brooklyn (Williamsburg & Bushwick), so if you want residential streets without the industrial wasteland feel, this is the place to go :)
+It has a completely different vibe that north Brooklyn (Williamsburg & Bushwick), so if you want residential streets without the industrial wasteland feel, this is the place to go.